MINAqwq/VR-NetRack/Documentation/GettingStarted.md

 More on it can found in the [Git Section](Git.md).

 # Libraries
 This project exclusively utilizes Unity-provided Libraries, including Unity's OpenXR Framework.

-Please refer to the Unity Documentation on how to use these.
+Please refer to the [Unity Documentation](https://docs.unity.com/) on how to use these and what functionality they provide.

 # Getting Started
 ## Opening the Project